Ben Healy (rugby union)

-Ben Healy (born 29 June 1999) is a professional rugby union player who plays as a fly-half for United Rugby Championship club Edinburgh.
+Ben Healy (born 29 June 1999) is a professional rugby union player who plays as a fly-half for PREM Rugby club Newcastle.
 Born in Ireland, he represents Scotland at international level after qualifying on ancestry grounds.

 Early life

 Healy first began playing rugby for Nenagh Ormond in County Tipperary, and went on to captain Glenstal Abbey to their first Munster Schools Rugby Senior Cup in 2018, defeating Christian Brothers College 18–17 in the final.
 He also won representation for Munster at under-18, under-19 and under-20 level, as well as Ireland at under-18 and under-19 level.

 Club career

 Garryowen

 Healy started and scored 13 points for Garryowen as they beat City of Armagh 45–21 in the final of the 2018–19 All-Ireland Cup in April 2019.